Swede carbonara

 Serve straight away, with more Parmesan and black pepper and a grating of lemon zest.

-- Original recipe from One Pot, Pan, Planet by Anna Jones
+- An adaptation of a recipe from One Pot, Pan, Planet by Anna Jones